 O'Brien saved Hashagen money by executing details, like the eyebrows over these openings, in brick.
 But then gave them the added touch of the unusual cast iron keystones.

 As had been the case with the previous saloon, Hashagen's back room doubled as a meeting space which he called Washington Hall.
 It was often the venue of political gatherings, such as the meeting of the German Republicans on October 25, 1880, and the angry meeting of between 20 and 30 pawnbrokers on April 24, 1883 following the new law requiring pawnbrokers to pay a yearly license fee of $500, a crippling $13,000 in today's money.

-Henry Hashagen's wife died in childbirth in 1884, but the infant, whom he named Florence, lived.
+Henry had married Caroline Steger in 1872.
+She in childbirth in 1884, but the infant, whom he named Florence, lived.
 The Daily Union said "she was left to the care of her father, Henry Hashagen, a saloon keeper at 220 Avenue A. Naturally she was made much of."

 In the summer of 1889 Henry sent five-year old Florence to New Jersey to visit an uncle, "in the hope that the country air might do her good."
 The Daily Union reported, "While there she made friends with a little spitz dog belonging to a neighbor.
 One day, while they played together, the dog, with the meanness and viciousness which characterizes the whole breed, turned on the child and bit her."